regularjs/regular/README.md

 bower install regularjs
 ```

-`dist/regular.js` have been packaged as a standard UMD, you can use it in AMD、commonjs and global.
+`dist/regular.js` has been packaged as a standard UMD, and therefore you can use it in AMD, commonjs and global.

 ### npm (browserify or other based on commonjs)